kjradem/monte_carlo_linear_classifier/README.md

 # Monte Carlo for a linear classifier
-Monte Carlo simulations to optimize a linear classifier.
+Monte Carlo simulations to optimize a linear classifier by testing all possible coefficient configurations.

 ## Background
 ### Monte Carlo Simulations